VainlyStrain/Vailyn/README.md

 ### Usage

-Vailyn has 3 mandatory arguments: `-v VIC, -a ACK and -l FIL PATH`.
+Vailyn has 3 mandatory arguments: `-v VIC, -a INT and -l FILES PATHS`.
 However, depending on `-a`, more arguments may be required.

 ```
 mandatory: